Life Line (album)

-Life Line is an album by the George Adams-Don Pullen Quartet recorded in 1981 for the Dutch Timeless label.
+Life Line is an album by the George Adams-Don Pullen Quartet, recorded in 1981 for the Dutch Timeless label.

 Reception

-The Allmusic review by Steve Loewy awarded the album 4 stars stating "There is some sensational music throughout, but the listener is left with a sense that this is not all that it could have been...
+The AllMusic review by Steve Loewy stated: "There is some sensational music throughout, but the listener is left with a sense that this is not all that it could have been...
 While not the best effort by the quartet, it is one with plenty of rewarding moments".